2022 World Press Photo Contest regional winners announced

 Stories winner, Europe, 2022 World Press Photo Contest.
 Nanna Heitmann

-Russian-German photographer Nanna Heitmann won the Stories category for “As Frozen Land Burns,” her series documenting forest fires and the fallout of them in Siberia, Russia.
+Russian-German photographer Nanna Heitmann won the Stories category for “As Frozen Land Burns,” her series documenting fires and the fallout of them in Siberia, Russia.

 North & Central America